RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 5.1 =
-* SEOPress incompatibility admin messages
+* SEOPress and Catch Box incompatibility admin messages
 * bbPress compatibility
 TODO better bbPress compat: "Update the Last Changed date on each new comment" for topics (on forum pages) and replies on topic pages